distribution/distribution/docs/configuration.md

 +++
 <![end-metadata]-->

 # Registry Configuration Reference

 The Registry configuration is based on a YAML file, detailed below.
 While it comes with sane default values out of the box, you are heavily encouraged to review it exhaustively before moving your systems to production.

-## Override configuration options
+## Override specific configuration options

-In a typical setup where you run your Registry from the official image, you can specify any configuration variable from the environment by passing `-e` arguments to your `docker run` stanza, or from within a Dockerfile using the `ENV` instruction.
+In a typical setup where you run your Registry from the official image, you can specify a configuration variable from the environment by passing `-e` arguments to your `docker run` stanza, or from within a Dockerfile using the `ENV` instruction.

 To override a configuration option, create an environment variable named `REGISTRY_variable` where *`variable`* is the name of the configuration option